 If you have not done so already, you should also set up your “My Social Security” page on www.socialsecurity.gov .
 This is an easy and secure way to view your estimated benefits and earnings history so you can plan for retirement effectively.
 The Social Security Administration will use this information when it calculates your benefit, so be sure that it accurately reflects your work history.

-It also may be wise to contact a financial advisor well versed in Social Security filing strategies to help explore your options.
+It also may be wise to contact a financial professional well versed in Social Security filing strategies to help explore your divorced Social Security benefit options.

 1 Social Security Administration, “Benefits Planner: Retirement, If You Are Divorced.”